Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Changing Behavior

 Similarly, one might change purchasing habits to align with environmental values or stop littering if they believe in conservation.
-However, changing behavior, particularly well-learned habits or actions with strong perceived benefits (like the stress relief associated with smoking), can be extremely difficult.
-The resistance to behavioral change often depends on the perceived pain, loss, or effort required.
+However, changing behaviour, particularly well-learned habits or actions with strong perceived benefits (like the stress relief associated with smoking), can be extremely difficult.
+The resistance to behavioural change often depends on the perceived pain, loss, or effort required.

 Changing Cognitions (Attitudes/Beliefs)

-When behavior is difficult to change, individuals often resort to modifying one of the conflicting cognitions - an attitude, belief, or value - to make it consistent with the behavior or another cognition.
+When behaviour is difficult to change, individuals often resort to modifying one of the conflicting cognitions - an attitude, belief, or value - to make it consistent with the behaviour or another cognition.

 The smoker might decide that the health risks are exaggerated or that smoking isn't actually that harmful.
-Participants in the $1/$20 experiment changed their attitude toward the boring task, deciding it was somewhat enjoyable to justify having said so for a meager reward.
+Participants in the $1/$20 experiment changed their attitude toward the boring task, deciding it was somewhat enjoyable, which justified their claim for a meagre reward.
 Someone who makes an impulsive purchase might revise their belief about the importance of strict budgeting.

-Another common strategy involves adding new cognitions (beliefs, justifications) that support the behavior or belief, effectively reducing the proportion of dissonant elements relative to consonant ones.
+Another common strategy involves adding new cognitions (beliefs, justifications) that support the behaviour or belief, effectively reducing the proportion of dissonant elements relative to consonant ones.

-This often involves seeking external justification or creating rationalizations.
+This often involves seeking external justification or creating rationalisations.
 For instance, a smoker might add the belief that smoking helps manage stress or prevents weight gain, framing it as having benefits that offset the health risks.
-Someone leading a sedentary lifestyle might justify it by emphasizing their healthy diet or occasional exercise.
+Someone leading a sedentary lifestyle might justify it by emphasising their healthy diet or occasional exercise.
 A sunbather might focus on the necessity of sun exposure for Vitamin D production.
-Someone who tells a lie might rationalize it as being harmless, necessary to protect someone's feelings, or unavoidable in the situation.
+Someone who tells a lie might rationalise it as being harmless, necessary to protect someone's feelings, or unavoidable in the situation.

 Other Strategies